davec/openbrewcomp/README.markdown

   <dd>
     <p>
       Modify the <code>number_of_bottles_required</code> method as appropriate
       for your competition.
-The default is 3 bottles for “point qualifying” styles, i.e., those that are judged in a BOS flight, and 2 bottles for all other styles.
+The default is 3 bottles for &ldquo;point qualifying&rdquo; styles, i.e., those that are judged in a best-of-show flight, and 2 bottles for all other styles.
     </p>
   </dd>